AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 There are a few things to note when it comes to the prerelease channel:

 * Some features that will be rolled out in the next month release may not be included in the prerelease channel.
 * Features in the prerelease are put through rigorous quality assurance and intended to be feature complete rather than beta quality.
-If you notice any issues, report them, just as you might if you suspect bugs in features in a regular AEM release.
+If you notice any issues, report them, just as you would do if you suspect bugs in features in a regular AEM release.
 * To determine if an environment is configured for the prerelease channel, go to the AEM Console's **About** page and check if the AEM version number includes a *prerelease* suffix such as ```Adobe Experience Manager 2021.4.5226.20210427T070726Z-210429-PRERELEASE```.

 ![about](/help/release-notes/assets/about.png)